Best 2 Person Tents

 All the seams have been taped with a waterproof polyurethane tape and both the floor and the fly have been coated with a waterproof polyurethane coating.
 However, there was one buyer who questioned the durability of the zipper.

-As most designers do, Big Agnes went out of their way to design their tent to be as spacious as possible.
-Adding on to that is the breathable nylon and polyester mesh makeup of the tent as a whole.
+As most designers do, Big Agnes went out of their way to design their product to be as spacious as possible.
+Adding on to that is the breathable nylon and polyester mesh makeup of it as a whole.

 Weight and Portability

-At well under three pounds (two pounds and five ounces to be exact), the options are nearly limitless to how and where you wish to utilize this tent from Big Agnes.
+At well under three pounds (two pounds and five ounces to be exact), the options are nearly limitless to how and where you wish to utilize this high-quality product from Big Agnes.

 - The fly and the floor have been coated with 1200-millimeter polyurethane